keithpatton/eventgridpoc/EventIngestionServices/ReadMe.md

 Azure Redis Cache Usage
 --
-Azure Redis Cache is used for ensuring only a single hosted service is performing work across all available instances.
+Azure Redis Cache is optionally used for ensuring only a single hosted service is performing work across all available instances.

-It is assumed you have an Azure Redis Cache through which to configure the lock settings.
+It is assumed you have an Azure Redis Cache through which to configure the lock settings if in use.

+Set the EventsIngestionHostedServiceOptions.RedisLockDisabled property to true if you don't want to make use of distributed locks.

 Setting up the Services
 -